diznavis/Diznavis/README.md

 Recommended:

 Teamviewer (free) - remotely control the script.
 The script will automatically clear the sponsored session messages so they won't break it

+Notes:
+FFBE-Macro.au3 is the main brains of the script.
+FastTMFarm.au3 is called by FFBE-Macro, it should not be operated on its own.
+It allows the script to continue to know what is going on while TM farming - it doesn't have to interrupt what it is doing to do the clicking.